 - Solar charging: some power banks come with integrated solar panels which can charge the device directly via sunlight.
 However, in most cases, it takes a very long time to reach a full charge via solar energy.
 Some power banks are better in this respect.
 You can read more about it here.

 - Waterproof: this is an important feature for people that are into camping, fishing, sailing, etc. Although many power banks are water-resistant, there aren’t many that are actually waterproof.
-You can see a selection in this article.

 However, you usually can’t go wrong with other brands such as Crave, Goal Zero, Omnicharge, Poweradd, Zendure, or ZeroLemon, to name just a few.
 Although lesser known than the market leaders, these brands also offer high-quality, dependable products.

 When it comes to brands, our main advice is to steer clear of no-name brands.
 Even though they can offer some very cheap power banks, at first sight, it’s very likely that their build quality is very poor.
 This means you’re exposing yourself to potentially dangerous situations since power banks have been known to catch fire or even explode.

 Best Choice for Most People: the RAVPower 60W

 Before we go into the details of choosing a suitable power bank, we’d like to mention a power bank that would be a perfect fit for most people: the RAVPower 60W.
 So if you want to spend the least time possible doing research and if you’re not looking for a power bank with some specific features, then consider getting the RAVPower 60W.

 You can hardly go wrong with it.
 It’s a stylish and compact power bank that can fast-charge the average smartphone 3-5 times.
 It can even charge laptops!
 Furthermore, you’ll be able to top it up in just about 3 hours.
 All-in-all it’s one of the best price/quality ratios you can find today.
 For more details on its specs and features, check out our dedicated review.